 Pacific Studies WWW Virtual Library.
 Global resources include: Pacific Studies WWW Monitor (Pacific-focus online resources), Pacific region (catalog of online resources), Pacific Manuscripts Bureau (PAMBU locates and microfilms archives, manuscripts and other unpublished material), as well as Asian Studies WWW Virtual Library.

-Australia - Chiefs of State and Cabinet Members of Government from Central Intelligence Agency (CIA).
+Australia - Leaders and Cabinet Members of Government from Central Intelligence Agency (CIA).

-Australia Coats of Arms: National arms, Arms of States and possessions, Arms of Cities, Shires and Towns, from International Civic Heraldry.
+Australia Coats of Arms from Wikipedia.
+National arms, Arms of States and possessions, Arms of Cities, Shires and Towns, from International Civic Heraldry.